CYBERGATES/Assessment/README.md

 (see `RiskManager.php`)

-Risk management helps you to identify and address the risks facing your business and in doing so increase the likelihood of successfully achieving your businesses objectives.
+Risk management helps you identify and address the risks facing your business and in doing so increase the likelihood of successfully achieving your businesses objectives.
 ```php
 use CYBERGATES\Assessment\Risk\Impact\Technical as TechnicalImpact;